Oceans (film): Filming

+Release

+The film was released in France on January 24, 2010, by Pathé Distribution.
+Pathé also handled international sales for the film.

 Music

 Demi Lovato and Joe Jonas recorded a special duet for Disney's North American release titled, "Make a Wave".
 The documentary was accompanied by a score composed by Bruno Coulais, performed by the Paris Philharmonic Orchestra.
 The score features Coulais' trademark instrumentation and musical style, combining solo players, electronic enhancement effects and other unusual musical elements.
 Three themes are featured within the score, one of them adapted into a song entitled "Océan Will Be".

+"Sailing My Life", sung by Ayaka Hirahara and Fujisawa Norisama, is the theme song for the Japanese version.

 Reception

 The film has received positive reviews from critics.
-At The review aggregation website Rotten Tomatoes, the movie has received an 81% fresh rating from overall critics from 62 reviews.
-Its consensus states "Oceans adds another visually stunning chapter to the Disney Nature library."
-Another review aggregator, Metacritic, which assigns a weighted average from 0-100 of top reviews from mainstream critics, gave the film an average score of 79% based on 20 reviews.
+At the review aggregation website Rotten Tomatoes, the film has received an 81% fresh rating from overall critics from 62 reviews.
+Its consensus states: "Oceans adds another visually stunning chapter to the Disney Nature library".
+Another review aggregator, Metacritic, gave the film an average score of 79% based on 20 reviews.
 The world version of the film received much more praise than the US and Canada version.

-The film opened briefly at #1, grossing $2,466,530 from 1,206 theaters on opening day; an excellent number in documentary standards, despite being far from the opening day total of its predecessor, Earth.
+The film opened briefly at #1, grossing $2,466,530 from 1,206 theaters on opening day, an excellent number in documentary standards, despite being far from the opening day total of its predecessor, Earth.
 However, the film was overshadowed by its competition with The Back-Up Plan and The Losers as well as continued success from How to Train Your Dragon and Date Night.
 The film grossed $6 million over the Friday-Sunday period, reaching eighth place at the box office, and taking somewhat less than Earth's $8.8 million, but taking more than March of the Penguins.
 It was the third highest-grossing opening for a documentary film.
 Despite grossing an additional $4 million over the week, the film collapsed 57% in its second weekend, a steeper drop than its predecessor, taking in $2.6 million from 1,210 theaters.
 The film earned an additional $2 million over the week and $1.6 million in its third weekend as well as expanding to 1,232 theaters and remaining in tenth place.
-The film was a disappointment at the United States box office as it closed on July 15, 2010 after only 85 days of release, earning $19,422,319 domestically.
-However, the film earned $63,229,120 overseas for a total of $82,651,439 worldwide.
+The film was a disappointment at the United States box office as it closed on July 15, 2010 after only 85 days of release, earning $19,422,319 domestically, but the film earned $63,229,120 overseas for a total of $82,651,439 worldwide.

 The film was released by Walt Disney Studios Home Entertainment on Blu-ray Disc and DVD on October 19, 2010.